CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 start from zero.

 XGCN specifies edge list as standard input graph structure.
 The edges are treated as directed.
-In the text file, each line has two nodes: (source node, destination node), and they are seperated by a blank, for example:
+In the text file, each line has two nodes: (source node, destination node) (or (user node, item node)), and they are seperated by a blank, for example:

 .. code::